evennia/evennia/docs/source/Setup/Updating-Evennia.md

 4. `evennia stop`
 5. `pip install --upgrade evennia`
 6. `cd` tor your game dir
-7. `evennia migrate`  (_ignore_ any warnings about running `makemigrations`, it should _not_ be done)
+7. `evennia migrate` - this is safe to do, but can be skipped unless the release announcement/changelog specifically tells you to do so. _Ignore_ any warnings about running `makemigrations`, it should _not_ be done!
 8. `evennia start`

-If the upstream changes are large, you may also need to go into your gamedoor

 ##  If you installed with `git`